Chalandi/OSEK_RISC-V_SiFive_FE310_SoC/README.md

 LED toggling at 1/2 Hz (blue).
 These straightforward sample tasks can be found in [tasks.c](./Code/tasks.c).

-## Compiler
+## Toolchain

-The compiler used to build this project is `riscv64-unknown-elf` you can downloaded from: https://static.dev.sifive.com/dev-tools/freedom-tools/v2020.12/riscv64-unknown-elf-toolchain-10.2.0-2020.12.8-x86_64-linux-ubuntu14.tar.gz
+The toolchain used to build this project is `riscv64-unknown-elf` you can download it using this link: https://static.dev.sifive.com/dev-tools/freedom-tools/v2020.12/riscv64-unknown-elf-toolchain-10.2.0-2020.12.8-x86_64-linux-ubuntu14.tar.gz

 ## Building the Application